Mexican Quinoa is a simple “dump it and forget about it” slow cooker meal. Add uncooked quinoa, vegetables, beans, and seasonings, then let it cook.

 Mexican Quinoa

-Mexican Quinoa is a simple "dump it and forget about it" slow cooker meal.
-We add uncooked quinoa, vegetables, beans, and seasonings, then let it cook.
-Serve with toppings like cheese, sour cream, avocado, and lime for a delicious and hearty meal.
+Mexican Quinoa is an easy slow cooker meal—just toss in quinoa, veggies, beans, and spices, then let it cook!
+Pile on your favorite toppings like cheese, sour cream, avocado, and lime for a hearty, delicious dish.

 Prep Time: 20 minutes